Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry: Dataset

 We developed a high throughput pipeline to orchestrate molecular dynamics simulations and calculate the spectra from the molecule's dipole moment.
 Based on a molecule as a SMILES string we generate the corresponding Protein Data Bank (PDB) file and optimize the geometry of the molecule with the General AMBER Force Field (GAFF) \cite{wang2004development}.
 We choose the same force field for the molecular dynamics simulation and generate the input files for a Large-scale Atomic-Molecular Massively Parallel Simulator (LAMMPS) \cite{thompson2022lammps} simulation using AMBER tools \cite{case2023ambertools}.
 The system is allowed to equilibrate for 250 ns, before recording the dipole moment of the molecule for a further 250 ns.
 IR spectra are calculated from the dipole moment according to Braun \cite{braun_calculating_2016}.
 The simulated spectra have a range from 400--4000 $cm^{-1}$ with a resolution of 2 $cm^{-1}$.

+\textbf{MS/MS Simulations:} The development MS/MS simulation tools is advancing rapidly, with new tools and approaches emerging frequently.
+To capture the current state of the art, we selected three distinct methods that represent different approaches to MS/MS simulation: Competitive Fragmentation Modeling for Metabolite Identification 4.0 (CFM-ID 4.0) \cite{wang2021cfm}, Subformula Classification for Autoregressively Reconstructing Fragmentations (SCARF) \citet{goldman_prefix-tree_2023}, and ICEBERG \citet{goldman_generating_2024}.
+While SCARF and ICEBERG employ pure machine learning approaches, CFM-ID represents a hybrid methodology combining machine learning with rule-based systems.
+Important to note is that we use the publically available checkpoints for both SCARF and ICEBERG.
+The performance report in \citet{goldman_prefix-tree_2023} and \citet{goldman_generating_2024} was obtained using the closed source NIST20 database.

-\textbf{MS/MS Simulations:} We choose the Competitive Fragmentation Modeling for Metabolite Identification (CFM-ID) \cite{wang2021cfm} suite to simulate MS/MS spectra.
-The suite allows the simulation of both positive and negative mode Electrospray Ionisation (ESI) MS/MS spectra.
-We generate spectra for both positive and negative modes as hydrogen adducts at three different ionization energies (10eV, 20eV, and 40eV).
-In addition, it annotates the fragments in the MS/MS spectra with the corresponding chemical formula.
+We simulate positive mode Electrospray Ionisation (ESI) MS/MS spectra using hydrogen adducts using all three methods.
+Additionally, we use CFM-ID to simulate negative mode spectra, generating spectra at three ionization energies (10eV, 20eV, and 40eV) in both positive and negative modes.
+All three tools provide chemical formula annotations for the fragments in their simulated MS/MS spectra.